embive/embive-rust-template/README.md

     - `$ cargo run --release`

 ## Stack Size
-By default, the stack size is set to 512 bytes (0x200).
+By default, the stack size is set to 1024 bytes (0x400).
 You can change this by modifying the `STACK_SIZE` variable in the [linker script](memory.ld).
 The stack size should always be a multiple of 16 bytes.

+## Heap Size
+By default, the heap size is set to 1024 bytes (0x400).
+You can change this by modifying the `HEAP_SIZE` variable in the [linker script](memory.ld).
+The heap end address will always be aligned to 16 bytes.

 ## RAM calculation
 You can calculate the minimum amount of RAM needed by you application with the following equation: